EnchLolz/n00bzCTF-24/WEB/Focus on yourSELF.md

 ![Upload](/images/SelfUpload.png)
 ![Uploaded](/images/SelfUploaded.png)

-After going through a ton of rabbit holes :sob: (like I was trying to find exploits in frp that they used to host the thing), I realized that there was a very simple LFI attack.
+After going through a ton of rabbit holes :sob: (like I was trying to find exploits in frp that they used to host the thing and uploading adobe stock photos of people with filename self), I realized that there was a very simple LFI attack.
 When we put in the parameter `?image=nature.jpg` it was opening the file `nature.jpg`, so what if we try to open `etc/passwd`:

 ![attempt 1](/images/Selfetcpasswd1.png)
 ![attempt 2](/images/Selfetcpasswd2.png)